-After my college friend picked me up, we met up with our other friend at La Boulange Cafe & Bakery near her work in the Marina district/Cow Hollow.
+After my college friend picked me up, we met up with our other friend at La Boulange Cafe & Bakery near her work in Cow Hollow.
 Such a cute French cafe.

 As I stood there trying to decide what to order, someone came and hugged me from behind.
 Yay!
 My other friend had arrived!

 Gosh, with everything these days, it was rare to be able to have an afternoon with my two friends again with nothing to distract us.
 Weddings or visits with significant others are fine and good, but I missed just hanging with my girlfriends.
 We happily reminisced about our "family" dinners during college, which always ended with Jell-O no bake cheesecake.
 Or caught up about the new guy in my friend's life (whom she married).
 And played with my other friend's new baby.

 One of them ordered soup and half a sandwich.
 And this huge hot chocolate, which came in a bowl.

 We shared a Nicoise salad with tuna, potatoes, green beans, tomato, olives, roasted red pepper, eggs, aioli, and greens, $10.